DiegoSilva776/DevOpsProj-User-MS/ms_orders/README.md

 ### Objectives
 * CRUD oders
-* Persist the results of the actions into a dabatase
+* Persist the results of the actions into a mock database
 * Return meaningful data as JSON objects, in order to allow relationships with other entities of the system

 ### Running SOA-Monolith